 - At least 51% of the office bearers or members of the governing body of the recipient organization are required not to be the family members and close relatives of the donor.

-Which are the non-eligible entities for FCRA Registration in India?
+Who are not eligible for FCRA Registration in India?

 The entities that are entities are not allowed to be granted FCRA Registration in India are as follows:

-- An applicant against whom a prosecution is conducted for indulging in any unfair activity;
+- An applicant against whom prosecution is conducted for indulging in any unfair activity;

 - The entity is engaged in some violent activities;

-- The entity has utilized some foreign contribution for its personal use;
+- The entity has utilized some foreign contributions for its personal use;

 - An entity is debarred from accepting any foreign receipt or foreign grant under any provision of the law;